-Finding toddler games to occupy your bored kiddo when you’re dealing with pregnancy fatigue is a true art form.
-The perfect activity requires nearly zero effort on your end but allows your lightening bug of a tiny human to burn at least a little energy, possibly even while learning something here and there.
+Finding safe and engaging ways to occupy your bored kiddo when you’re absolutely exhausted is a true art form.
+The perfect activity requires nearly zero effort on your end but allows your lightning bug of a tiny human to burn at least a little energy, possibly even while learning something here and there.
 Also important?
-Keeping them near-by so you know they aren’t going to come downstairs with a new set of snazzy permanent marker eyebrows.
+Keeping them nearby so you know they aren’t going to come downstairs with a new set of snazzy permanent marker eyebrows.

-Inspired by the oh-so-clever “What’s on my Butt” game we recently heard about where your toddler puts something on body and you guess what it is, here are a couple of activities to do when you’re pregnant and exhausted with a bored toddler.
+Inspired by the oh-so-clever “What’s on my Butt” game we recently heard about where your toddler puts something on your body and you guess what it is, here are a couple of activities to do when you’re exhausted with a bored toddler.

-Easy toddler games to play when you’re dealing with pregnancy fatigue
+Easy games to play with your toddler when you’re absolutely exhausted

 Pedicure pool party

 Tell your toddler they are the only one who can decode what the new baby is saying.
-Lay on the floor with your toddler’s head on your belly, while you ask questions like “what’s the baby’s favorite color,” and “how do they feel about sleeping through the night?”
+Lay on the floor either with your toddler’s head on your pregnant belly, or next to the new baby while you ask questions like “what’s the baby’s favorite color,” and “how do they feel about sleeping through the night?”
 You will probably get a laugh or two, and your toddler will start to build a relationship with their future best bud.

 Finger painting with a purpose

 Use lotion as finger paint, and let your toddler paint a picture on your belly (or your legs, or arms – or all of the above).
 For an educational twist, have them practice their letters and numbers.
-See!
-The perfect toddler game to play while battling pregnancy fatigue DOES exist.
+Or, you know, just zone out while they scribble away.

 Mommy is (as big as) a town